A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 Credit Report | Credit Score |

-Full breakdown of your credit history | Simple number based on your credit history |
+Full breakdown of your credit history | A number based on your credit report |

-Shows accounts, payments and public records | Gives a quick snapshot of your credit health |
+Shows accounts, payments and public records | Summarises your creditworthiness |

-Used by lenders and credit providers | Not seen by lenders |
+Used by lenders to assess applications | Not directly seen by all lenders |

 Does Checking Your Credit Report Affect Your Score?